Chiang Mai is the center of Northern Thailand and the Capital City of the Province of Chiang Mai.

 Chiang Mai, though the fifth largest city in Thailand, boasts such natural treasures and tranquility that it’s mostly visited by tourists who just want to get away from the hustle and bustle of a large city.

-This isn’t to say that it’s completely secluded – no: it’s actually surrounded with countryside and mountains, but it also has a genuine city center and is you’re completely in touch with the civilization.
+This isn’t to say that it’s completely secluded – no: it’s surrounded by countryside and mountains, but it also has a genuine city center and is you’re completely in touch with the civilization.

-This city is a prime example of what Thailand is: it has resisted the heavy flows of tourist, and kept its innate Thai identity, keeping its rich culture, religions and history safe.
+This city is a prime example of what Thailand is: it has resisted the heavy flows of tourists, and kept its innate Thai identity, keeping its rich culture, religions, and history safe.